openlegend/core-rules/core/SRD.md

 \
 **Prerequisites:**

--   **Tier 1**: Berserker
+-   **Tier 1**: Battle Trance

-**Description:** By willingly punishing your own body, you can enter a raging frenzy that allows you to launch a relentless onslaught of attacks. \newline
+**Description:** By willingly punishing your own body, you can enter a frenzy that allows you to launch a relentless onslaught of attacks. \newline

-**Effect:** While you are raging, on your turn you may choose to inflict 5 hit points of damage on yourself to make an additional attack as a minor action.
+**Effect:** While you are in a battle trance, on your turn you may choose to inflict 5 hit points of damage on yourself to make an additional attack as a minor action.
 Effects that prevent or reduce damage cannot effect this self-inflicted damage.
 You suffer the damage before making your extra attack, so you must have at least 6 hit points remaining to make use of this feat.

 ## Resilient